AdobeDocs/workfront.fr-FR/help/quicksilver/reports-and-dashboards/reports/tips-tricks-and-troubleshooting/reports-faq.md

 <!--this section is linked from the Actual Hours article for Tasks in the Task Information folder; edit the links or do not delete or change this section-->

-Dans un rapport de projet, j&#39;ai un calcul qui soustrait les heures effectives héritées des heures prévues.
+Dans un rapport de projet, j&#39;ai un calcul qui soustrait les heures réelles des heures prévues.

 Le résultat que j&#39;obtiens est erroné.